Reimagining Protest and Movement Sovereignty

 5. Integrate internal and external transformation.

 Marry psychological liberation with material strategy.
 Meditation circles, artistic expression, or spiritual ritual can sustain morale; policy work and logistical planning secure endurance.
+Subjective shifts > Reinforce > Collective willingness to sustain long campaigns.
 Movements that align spirit and structure outlast repression.

 6. Convert critique into calibration.